 and full STITCHES West class list

-The Beauty of Long Stitches with Beth Whiteside
+The Secret Life of Long Stitches (formerly The Beauty of Long Stitches) with Beth Whiteside

 100 yds #4 (worsted) weight yarn; 20-50 yds in a second color US 7 and 13 knitting needles.

 Sharp scissors, notebook, pen or pencil with an eraser, stitch markers, blunt tapestry needles (large and small), flexible tape measure, small calculator, and needles & crochet hooks of various sizes.